haxsaw/actuator/README.md

 >>>
 ```

-If you require a group of different resources to be provisioned together, the MultiComponentGroup() wrapper provides a way define a template of multiple resources that will be provioned together.
+If you require a group of different resources to be provisioned together, the MultiComponentGroup() wrapper provides a way to define a template of multiple resources that will be provioned together.
+The following model only uses Servers in the template, but any component can appear in a MultiComponentGroup.

 ```python
 from actuator import MultiComponentGroup, MultiComponent